zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/reference-guide/_index.md

 ## Introduction {#introduction}

-This guide is designed to provide you with comprehensive information on the various tools and modules available within the Mendix platform.
-These tools will help you explore how you can enhance your applications by integrating Generative AI, and how each of our tools can assist you in achieving this.
-Additionally, it provides reference guides on the technical aspects, ensuring you have all the information you need to effectively implement and optimize these enhancements.
+This guide provides comprehensive information on the tools and modules available within the Mendix platform.
+It helps you explore how to enhance your applications by integrating Generative AI and how each tool supports this process.
+Additionally, it includes technical reference guides to ensure you have all the information needed for effective implementation and optimization.

-## Reference Guide
+## Documents in This Category